-NOTE: Pre-Medical and pre-Dental applicants at the University of Houston are expected to undergo evaluation by the UH Health Professions Advisory Committee (HPAC) in order to obtain a Committee Letter of Evaluation.
+NOTE: Pre-Medical and pre-Dental applicants at the University of Houston are encouraged to undergo evaluation by the UH Health Professions Advisory Committee (HPAC) in order to obtain a Committee Letter of Evaluation.
 See below for more information regarding HPAC.

 Choosing Letter Writers

 When thinking about who to ask, the most important consideration is who knows you the best and can write you a quality letter!
 A quality relationship is more important than having made a certain grade in a course or having a letter writer from a prestigious faculty member.
 It is always important to choose the individuals who know you well and can speak about your personality and the competencies you have developed and why you would be a good candidate for your chosen healthcare pathway.

 General Guidelines for Types of Letters of Recommendation

 - At least 2 academic letters (science faculty are strongly encouraged)

 - At least 1 of the academic letters should be from a science faculty member (strongly suggested, may be required by SOME programs).

 - Consider a faculty member from your major/minor or one who knows you both in and out of the classroom.

 - 1-2 letters from individuals who know you "outside of the classroom"